threefoldfoundation/www_tf_cloud/README.md

 ## Contribution

-Feel free to [create a new issue](https://github.com/threefoldfoundation/www_tf_cloud/issues/) to report an error on the website, or if you have any suggestions on website improvements.
+Feel free to[create a new issue](https://git.ourworld.tf/tfgrid/circle_web_presence/issues) to report an error on the website, or if you have any suggestions on website improvements.

 # Welcome to the TF Cloud Website Repository